suhai-yehuza/game-diary/ID_GENERATION_STANDARDIZATION.md

 ## Overview

-This document outlines the standardized approach to ID generation across the Game Diary application.
+This document outlines the standardized approach to ID generation across the Placeholder application.

 ## Recommended ID Format: UUID v7